IntuitionLabs

 Phase 1 trials are first-in-human studies designed to evaluate a drug's safety profile, pharmacokinetics, and tolerable dose range.
 These studies enroll a small cohort (typically 20-100 subjects) and usually last several months.
 Most volunteers are healthy, though patient populations (e.g. oncology, HIV) may be used if the drug is expected to have unacceptable toxicity in healthy people.
 Common designs include single-ascending-dose (SAD) and multiple-ascending-dose (MAD) regimens, sometimes with sentinel dosing to mitigate risk.
 Investigators carefully monitor subjects for dose-limiting toxicities and measure drug absorption, metabolism, and excretion.
 If multiple doses or regimens are tested, crossover or parallel designs may be used with intensive pharmacokinetic (PK) sampling.

-FDA Guidance and Compliance – Phase 1.
+FDA Guidance and Compliance - Phase 1.
 An approved IND (21 CFR 312.21) is required before human testing.
-FDA’s Phase 1-specific guidance clarifies that Phase 1 IND submissions can be streamlined: sponsors may submit an integrated summary of animal toxicology data and minimal chemistry/manufacturing details, keeping the IND “no larger than two to three 3‑ring binders (‘jackets’)”.
+FDA's Phase 1-specific guidance clarifies that Phase 1 IND submissions can be streamlined: sponsors may submit an integrated summary of animal toxicology data and minimal chemistry/manufacturing details, keeping the IND "no larger than two to three 3-ring binders ('jackets')".
 In practice, Phase 1 INDs focus on essential preclinical safety data and proposed protocols.
 Informed consent documents must clearly explain the experimental nature and risks.
 Institutional Review Boards (IRBs) must approve the protocol and safety monitoring plan.
-Although Phase 1 trials are small, all FDA regulations for human research apply: sponsors must comply with Good Clinical Practice (ICH E6) and report serious adverse events promptly (e.g. under 21 CFR 312.32).
+Although Phase 1 trials are small, all FDA regulations for human research apply: sponsors must comply with Good Clinical Practice (now ICH E6(R3) as of 2025) and report serious adverse events promptly (e.g. under 21 CFR 312.32).
 If a serious unexpected toxicity occurs, the IND may be placed on hold (21 CFR 312.42).
 Phase 1 also invokes 21 CFR 312.66 (IRB review) and Part 11 for any electronic records submitted.

 Phase 2: Efficacy and Dose Optimization